Bombardier256/useful_neighbourhood/README.md

 Known bugs.

-Only author of Service or Request can delete it.
+Only the author of Service or Request can delete it.
 But it is guaranteed by the HTML only.
 So any registered user can simply open any detail page of Service or Request add to URL update / delete and this way update or delete respective Service, Request and even Neighbour from DB.